This post may contain affiliate links. Please see my full Disclosure Policy for details.

 Dress up the dessert table or cookie exchange with this colorful treat!
-Church Windows are a holiday tradition that everyone can enjoy.
+Church Windows are a traditional colorful treat made with chocolate, marshmallows and nuts.

 Remember the Orange Juice Balls that I posted a little while ago?
 It was a recipe that my Grandma Rench made every year for the holidays.
 I dubbed it “vintage” because it’s one of those recipes that’s been around for ages and makes an appearance in church cookbooks and hand written recipe books.
 This is another one of those vintage recipes: Church Windows!

 The name Church Windows comes from the colorful marshmallows.
 They are supposed to look like stained glass panels in windows covered in frosty snow.
 I’m not sure if they really live up to their name, but they do look pretty on the table and the recipe is so easy.

 Every year for as long as I can remember, our family has celebrated New Year’s Eve (which is also my dad’s birthday) with two other families from church: the Wilsons and the Welshes.

 And almost every year, Mrs. Welsh made a plate of pretty church windows for us to snack on during the festivities.
 This particular recipe is included in one of our church cookbooks. 🙂